Quantifying Imaginarity in Neutrino Systems

 where \(S(\rho) = -\mathrm{Tr}[\rho \log \rho]\) is defined as the von Neumann entropy~\cite{Xue:2021zmd}, and \( \text{Re}(\rho) \) is the real part of \( \rho \), which is expressed as \(\text{Re}(\rho)=(\rho + \rho^{\mathsf{T}})/{2}. \)

 For a pure quantum state $\ket{\psi}$, the entropic measure reduces to a $|\langle \psi^* | \psi \rangle|$-dependent form given by

 Both of these observables \(\mathcal{I}_{\ell_1}(\rho)\) and \(\mathcal{I}_r(\rho)\) will be nonzero only if the quantum state \(\rho\) contains imaginary components, thereby serving as effective metrics of the quantum state's imaginarity.
-In the following, we shall establish the properties of imaginarity in the neutrino systems of FOs and SFOs.\\ \textit{Imaginarity in Neutrino systems.}---The neutrino flavor state \(|\nu_{\alpha}^{h}(l)\rangle\) is described by a coherent superposition of three mass eigenstates \(|\nu_{i}^{h}(l)\rangle \) as~\cite{ParticleDataGroup:2024cfk}
+In the following sections, we shall establish the properties of imaginarity in the neutrino systems of FOs and SFOs.